buttheadbob/MDK-SE/Advanced-Profiling-The-Game.md

 Keen was nice enough to give us access to their devtools and their profiler, and with some downloading and file moving, you too can use this version of the game.
+This will allow you to measure the performance of your script to make sure it is running as fast as it possibly can.

 ## Getting started
 You'll need to set up a few things before you can start using the profiling version.